kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 ##### `targetRef`

 This is a new policy so it's based on `targetRef`.
-Envoy tracing is configured on the HTTP connection manager so `Traces` has a single `spec.targetRef` field that selects what it applies to.
+Envoy tracing is configured on the HTTP connection manager so `Tracing` has a single `spec.targetRef` field that selects what it applies to.
 It does not use `to` or `from` fields.

+All logging configuration happens under `spec.default` so that users are able to override settings with more specific `targetRef`s.

 Resources supported by `spec.targetRef` are `Mesh`, `MeshSubset`, `MeshService`, `MeshServiceSubset`, `MeshGatewayRoute` and eventually the future